Summer Jobs at Cub Creek Science Camp

-Summer Camp is hard work, but really at the end of the day you are being paid to hang out with kids!
-You’re camping out, making friendship bracelets, spending time with animals, having lip-sync battles, dressing up as a dinosaur, dancing, laughing, and singing songs all summer long.
+Summer Camp is hard work, but at the end of the day, you're being paid to hang out with kids!
+You’re camping out, making friendship bracelets, spending time with animals, having lip sync battles, dressing up as a dinosaur, dancing, laughing, and singing songs all summer long.
 C’mon.
 Where else can you do that?!
-Your first priority is your job- no doubt, but the people you are doing this job alongside will become some of your closest friends.
-The memories from “the night you guys stayed up until (insert hour here) AM decorating the cabin for "space week” may just be the the start of the speech at your camp friend’s wedding.
+Your first priority is your job, but the people you are doing this job alongside will become some of your closest friends.
+The memories from “the night you guys stayed up until (insert hour here) AM decorating the cabin for (insert camper's name here)'s 13th birthday" may just be the start of a speech at your camp friend’s wedding.

 What do YOU get out of Camp?

 The skills gained over a summer at camp will be incredible resume’ builders.
 Employers are looking for communicators, problem solvers, and those who are able to work well with others.
 Those core 21st century skills, and many more, are ones that we build right here at camp.
 Teaching a camper how to make a friendship bracelet sharpens your ability to give clear directions and roasting marshmallows with 16 kids with only 4 skewers certainly creates great problem solving skills.
 And those wanting a future with animals, children, science, and recreation, your time at summer camp with us will boost your experience!